About the US Army Medical Department Center and School (AMEDDC&S)

 Inspire means the AMEDDC&S HRCoE professional staff development and career life-cycle management assures us that students will continue to receive the benefits of the best education and training opportunities available from some of the world`s most capable and innovative instructors, training developers and professional staff members.

-Vision To be the foundation on which the AMEDD is built, sustained and transformed.
+Vision To be the foundation on which Army Medicine is built, sustained and transformed.

 Back to top of page